 As part of our educational programming, the National Center for Appropriate Technology (NCAT) delivered their ‘Armed to Farm’ program to NY farmer veterans in 2015, 2016, and 2017.
 This program provides an intensive, week-long residential business and entrepreneurship training for veterans interested in farming.
 ‘Armed to Farm’ has been tested around the country and evaluations by veterans who have participated in the program are exceedingly positive.
 The third and final Armed to Farm for veterans in NY took place in Queensbury from July 31 to August 4, 2017.
 To learn more about training opportunities, please be sure to sign up for our E-news updates and check the ‘Veteran’ box to be added to our veterans in ag. listserve.

 Working with our partners in Cornell Cooperative Extension and other regional leaders, we will create farmer-to-farmer learning groups for veterans to gather, prioritize educational goals, learn from each other, and develop mentoring relationships with other farms and organizations available to support their goals.
-In addition to these learning groups, these regional networks may also gather for more intensive day long trainings, farm tours, or field days.

 Host a Veteran through On-the-Job Training on YOUR farm!

-Northeast Beginning Farmer Project staff is working with the New York Division of Veterans Affairs as well as other state agencies to identify five NY farms that are willing and can be approved to to provide on-the-job training (OJT) opportunities for veterans.
+Project staff are working with the New York Division of Veterans Affairs as well as other state agencies to identify five NY farms that are willing and can be approved to to provide on-the-job training (OJT) opportunities for veterans.
 Achieving approval for this is not a lengthy process and could allow veterans to access OJT/apprenticeship funds provided by VA/GI benefits.
 Traditionally, OJT has been focused on trades but this novel strategy will link traditional VA support to agricultural training.
 If you are a farmer interested in hosting a veteran employee for on-the-job training, please contact us and we will be happy to explain the process to you!

 For questions or further details, please check out our handy Veteran_RackCard